De-Sone LA (injection)

 herpes infection of the eyes;

-stomach ulcers, ulcerative colitis, or diverticulitis;
+stomach ulcers, ulcerative colitis, diverticulitis, inflammatory bowel disease;

 depression or mental illness;

-How is dexamethasone injection given?
+How is De-Sone LA given?

-Dexamethasone is often injected into a muscle or into a vein through an IV.
+De-Sone LA is injected into a muscle or a vein.
 A healthcare provider will give you this injection.
-Dexamethasone injection is usually given for only a few days.

-Your dosage needs may change if you have any unusual stress such as a serious illness, fever or infection, or if you have surgery or a medical emergency.
+Your dose needs may change due to surgery, illness, stress, or a medical emergency.
 Tell your doctor about any such situation that affects you.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using dexamethasone.
+De-Sone LA can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using De-Sone LA.

 What happens if I miss a dose?